Coding1610/DSA/HashMap/README.md

-Hashmap Questions are Devided in most of topics.
-You can easily find that.
+Hashmap Questions are Devided in most of topics , You can easily find that.